aParsecFromFuture/COVID-19-stats/README.md

 ![alt text](media/world_line.png)

-The 20 countries with the highest number of cases, based on the average number of cases for the last 7 days.
+The 20 countries with the highest number of cases, based on the average number of cases for the last 7 days (2021-07-02).

 ![alt text](media/world_bar.png)